kjd/idna/README.rst

   As this library serves as a low-level toolkit for a variety of applications, many of which strive for broad compatibility with older Python versions, there is no rush to remove older interpreter support.
-  Removing support for older versions should be well justified in that the maintenance burden has become too high.
+  Support for older versions are likely to be removed from new releases as automated tests can no longer easily be run, i.e. once the Python version is officially end-of-life.

 * **Testing**.
 The library has a test suite based on each rule of the IDNA specification, as well as tests that are provided as part of the